BS in Hospitality and Tourism Management Degree

 Course Description

-This course introduces the hospitality industry and essential guest service and communication skills that ensure efficient delivery of quality services.
+This course introduces the hospitality and tourism industries and essential guest service and communication skills that ensure efficient delivery of quality services.
 Students are taught the skills necessary to effectively communicate, meet the service quality expectations of a diverse clientele, and appropriately represent their organizations.

 Course Description